prorev/prorev.github.io/_posts/2020-12-16-javascript-es.md

 53 = world
 ```

-So far we explained what is new in ES6 compared to eS5 except we haven't explained ES6 Promises.
-The next section will cover that inside async/await section.

 ### `for...of` loops

 Iterators and Generators bring the concept of iteration into JavaScript.
 You can iterate them using `for...of` loops.